LocalDigitalChatbots/localdigitalchatbots.github.io/about.md

 This project website is hosted on [GitHub Pages]() and uses [Forestry ](https://forestry.io/)as a static site CMS.
 We'll also be using our GitHub repository as a means for others to access the project deliverables and research materials

 To help us collaborate on shared content, like developing our fund application and taking meeting notes, we use [Google Docs](https://www.google.com/docs/about/).
 We've used [Google Forms](https://www.google.co.uk/forms/about/) to get quick responses from everyone and record them, like selecting a research area to work on.

 For coordinating work and communicating with each other we're using a dedicated [Slack ](https://slack.com/)team and ensuring everyone is signed up/committed to using as our prime source.
 We also use this to share our project documentation.

+## Training we're undertaking

+As part of the MHCLG we've been able to access free training from the [GDS Academy](https://gdsacademy.campaign.gov.uk/).
+For us this meant a three-day [Agile for Teams](https://www.gov.uk/guidance/agile-for-teams-course-description) course in London.

+As part of our work with our delivery partners Torchbox we'll also be accessing a 1-day user research training course.